dream-faster/fold/README.md

 ## Quickstart

-You can quickly evaluate your predictions by running:
+You can quickly train your chosen models and get predictions by running:

 ```python
 from drift import ...